stackql/stackql-demo/docs/sql_usage.md

 AND zone = 'australia-southeast1-a';
 ```

-> StackQL keywords such as `SELECT`, `FROM` etc are not case sensitive - they are often capitalized by convention.
-However, object names and field names are case sensitive.
+> StackQL keywords such as `SELECT`, `FROM` etc, are not case sensitive - they are often capitalized by convention.
+However, object names and field names are case-sensitive.

-## Built in functions
+## Built-in functions

-Most common scalar functions you would expect in a SQL language are supported with StackQL including string, date, math, regular expression and json scalar functions.
-More infomation on functions, their usage and examples see the [StackQL docs](https://stackql.io/docs) in the __Functions__ section of the __Language Specification__.
+Most common scalar functions you would expect in a SQL language are supported with StackQL, including string, date, math, regular expression and json scalar functions.
+More information on functions, their usage, and examples see the [StackQL docs](https://stackql.io/docs) in the __Functions__ section of the __Language Specification__.

 ### String/JSON functions

 In many API responses, values are nested in JSON objects.
 StackQL provides a [__`JSON_EXTRACT`__](https://stackql.io/docs/language-spec/functions/json/json_extract) function to extract values from JSON objects.
-In addition some resource fields are returned as urls or self links.
+In addition, some resource fields are returned as urls or self-links.
 StackQL provides a [__`SPLIT_PART`__](https://stackql.io/docs/language-spec/functions/string/split_part) function to extract parts of a string and just provide the meaningful value.
 This query demonstrates the use of both the `JSON_EXTRACT` and `SPLIT_PART` functions:

 > The `id` field contains the string `/subscriptions/631d1c6d-2a65-43e7-93c2-688bfe4e1468/resourceGroups/stackql-ops-cicd-dev-01/providers/Microsoft.Compute/virtualMachines/test` and the `properties` field contains an object with a `hardwareProfile` field which in turn contains a `vmSize` field.
 The `SPLIT_PART` function is used to extract the subscription id and the resource group name from the `id` field.
 The `JSON_EXTRACT` function is used to extract the `vmSize` value from the `properties` field.